 YWCA Toronto Education and Training Institute will review its Sexual Harassment and Sexual Violence Policy three (3) years after it is first implemented and amend it where appropriate.
-This date is January 2025.
+Reviews will ensure continued compliance with Ontario Regulation 415/06, including Sections 36.0.2 and 16.
+This date is January 2028.